 Were there any other observations?:

-Native aquatic plants observed in the lake included yellow water lily, white water lily, and filamentous algae.
+Native aquatic plants observed in the lake included yellow water lily and white water lily.
+Other native plants are no doubt present, but were not observed during LCI sampling.

 Are any designated uses likely impacted by these conditions?: